hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/pattern_matching.rst

 Symmetric Correlation Driven Nonparametric Learning
 ===================================================

-Market symmetry is a concept that the markets have mirrored price movements.
+Symmetric CORN utilizes the concept of Market symmetry which states that markets have mirrored price movements.
 Increasing price trends represents a mirror of a decreasing trend.
 This gives us an intuitional understanding that if the price movements are strongly negatively correlated, the optimal portfolio weights should minimize the returns or the losses from those periods as it is most likely that the optimal portfolio weights would be the inverse.

 Introduced recently in a Journal of Financial Data Science paper by Yang Wang and Dong Wang in 2019, SCORN identifies positively correlated windows and negatively correlated windows.